Pets on Wheels of Scottsdale

 Officers and Board of Directors

 Participating Veterinary Clinics

 Dog Obedience Classes

 What is Pets on Wheels of Scottsdale?

-Pets on Wheels of Scottsdale, Inc. (POW)is a pet-visitation therapy program serving some 22 health care centers in Scottsdale, Arizona.
-From 110 to 130 volunteers visit the elderly and/or infirm for an hour each week, with their pets (mostly dogs and a few laid-back cats).
+Pets on Wheels of Scottsdale, Inc. (POW) is a pet-visitation therapy program serving some 22 health care centers in Scottsdale, Arizona.
+From 80 to 100 volunteers visit the elderly and/or infirm for an hour each week, with their pets (mostly dogs and a few laid-back cats).
 The program is all volunteer, except for Carol Semon, the part-time Volunteer Coordinator.
 Its office is at the Granite Reef Senior Center in Scottsdale.
 Pets on Wheels of Scottsdale is not associated with any other pet therapy program.
-Ronald T.Lonie is the current President and CEO.
+Peggy Eischen is the current President and CEO.

 Pets on Wheels of Scottsdale was founded in 1990 by Neal C. Jennings, a retired civil engineer – with the help of his wife, Anne.
 They are shown here with a collage of their past therapy dogs, Jacques & Jill and Ronnie & Clyde.
 The water color painting, created by Scottsdale artist, and member of the POW Board, Diane Bykowski. was presented as a gift from the POW volunteers at a retirement reception October 25, 2012.

 With the blessing and cooperation of the City, Neal started the pet visitation therapy program with two dogs and one nursing home.
 The premise was to provide a superior service to a limited area, rather than spread less frequent pet visits throughout the Valley.